Michigan Governor's Mansion: Summer residence

 The Michigan Governor's Summer Residence on Mackinac Island is a three-story structure located on a bluff overlooking the Straits of Mackinac.
 It was originally built as a private residence for Chicago attorney Lawrence Andrew Young.
 In 1944, the Mackinac Island State Park Commission purchased the home for its original cost of $15,000.
 Since then, Michigan's governors have used this home to host important events with national and state leaders.
-The house was named to the National Register of Historic Places in 1997.
+That house was named to the National Register of Historic Places in 1997.